-Tropical storms are a costly natural disaster for the northern coastline of Australia and for southwest Pacific islands between latitudes 10°S and 30°S and longitudes 100°E and 170°E. The average storm damage bill per year 1990/1-2000/1 for this region is US \$60 million (2005 \$).
+Tropical storms are a costly natural disaster for the northern coastline of Australia and for southwest Pacific islands between latitudes 10°S and 30°S and longitudes 100°E and 170°E. The average storm damage bill per year 1990/1-2000/1 for this region was US \$60 million (2005 \$).
 By providing a lead time, storm forecasts help governments, administrators and businesses plan ahead, thereby reducing the risk and uncertainty from varying active and inactive storm seasons.
 TSR has an impressive seasonal forecast track record.
-Its forecasts for the 2001/2, 2002/3, 2003/4, 2004/5, 2005/6 and 2006/7 Australian-region tropical cyclone seasons were all successful.
+Its forecasts for Australian-region tropical cyclone activity were successful in all years between 2001/2 and 2006/7.